hockeybuggy/recipes/baking/krumkake.md

 5. (optional) If the batter is too thick add more cream.

-4. Drop 1 tsp on a hot krumkake iron.
+4. Drop 1 tsp on a hot Krumkake iron.
 Close iron and cook until light brown.
 It's a bit of an art form

 5. Roll cookie into tube shape while still hot.